-This course is an introduction to Islamic art and architecture with an emphasis on the Maghreb and al-Andalus.
+Thiscourseisanintroductiontolslamicartandarchitecturewithanemphasis on the Maghreb and al-Andalus.
 The first section of the course deals with the period of formation of Islamic art from the advent of Islam to the end of the Umayyad period.
 The second section consists of a survey of the art and architecture of the major dynasties of the Islamic West from A.D.
 750 to A.D.
 1800.
-The last section of the course links Islamic art, architecture, and urbanism to their social and economic contexts.
+The last section of the course links Islamic art, architecture, and urbanismtotheirsocialandeconomiccontexts.
 The course requires students to consider the intellectual and humanist dimensions of artistic production.

-HUM 2305 Science and Society
+HUM 2305 Science and Society 3 SCH